Proverbs 8:12a, 22, 30-31a

 Pappus explained that only three shapes could serve as candidates for a honeycomb cell – the triangle, the square and the hexagon.
-Any other shape would leave wasteful open spaces between the cells.
+Any other shape would leave wasteful open spaces between each cell.
 Pappus noted that the hexagon holds more honey in the same space than either a square or a triangle.
-It also takes less wax to build, and the shared sides of the hexagonal cells reduce wax usage even further.
+It also takes less wax to build, and the shared sides of the hexagonal cells cut wax usage even further.

-It was not until the development of modern calculus that scientists could fully appreciate the shape of the caps at the end of the honeycomb cells.
+But it was not until the development of modern calculus that scientists could fully appreciate the shape of the caps at the end of the honeycomb cells.
 Each cell is capped with a pyramid composed of three rhombuses.
-Complex mathematics shows that this shape, too, requires the least amount of wax for construction.
-It also allows honeycomb cells to be butted up against each other without wasting space.
+Complex mathematics shows that this shape, too, requires the least amount of wax for construction and that it allows honeycomb cells to be butted up against each other without wasting space.

-Modern scientists who accept evolution talk about the design of the honeycomb as a great accomplishment by the bees.
-However, the more sensible conclusion is obvious.
-The ten-sided prism of the honeycomb cap is magnificent testimony to the mathematical wisdom of the Creator Himself!
+Modern scientists who accept evolution talk about the design of the honeycomb as a great accomplishment by bees.
+But the more sensible conclusion is obvious.
+The twelve-sided prism, that is, six sides plus two ends of the honeycomb, is magnificent testimony to the mathematical wisdom of the Creator Himself!